-Interest expense, net, increased \$2.1 million in 2017 principally due to borrowings to fund the 2016 acquisition, and the interest associated with the capital lease obligation assumed in the acquisition.
+Interest expense, net, increased \$2.7 million in the first six months of 2017 principally due to borrowings to fund the 2016 acquisition, and the interest associated with the capital lease obligation assumed in the acquisition.
 See the Capital Resources section for further discussion of borrowings and interest rates.

-Other Income, net
+Other Expense/Income, net